 Introduction: Handy Pop-up Trunk Shelf

 My solution is a Pop-up Shelf.
-It saves me money by not having to replace grocery items, effort by not having to clean mud off of our sports items, and frustration by giving me easy access to everything without digging through a pile of stuff to find what I need.
-I also feel more secure about hiding shopping bags or purses out of sight when I need to leave them in the car.
+It saves money by not having to replace grocery items, effort by not having to clean mud off of our sports items, and frustration by giving me easy access to everything without digging through a pile of stuff to find what I need.
+I also feel more secure about hiding shopping bags or purses out of sight when we need to leave them in the car.
 Want to build your own?
 Check out this Instructable you're on your way.

 Step 1: Gather Your Supplies